10 Comparing and contrasting

 In order to come to an understanding of the poem, and to see how the sense of a reader in the text is constructed, we have discussed Browning's use of repetition, rhyme, rhythm, structure, and visual imagery.
 Our analysis has not by any means exhausted the poem's potential, but, as it is only through practice that we become confident readers of poetry, this is the moment to turn to something very different and see whether similar questions apply.
 ‘Poem’, by the American Frank O‘Hara (1926–1966), was written in 1962, more than a hundred years after ‘Memorabilia’.

-Read the attached ‘Poem’, by Frank O'Hara two or three times (click ‘View document’ to open), first to get a sense of what it's about, then as you re-read ask yourself if it has anything at all in common with ‘Memorabilia’.
+Read the attached ‘Poem’ by Frank O'Hara two or three times (click the link below to open it), first to get a sense of what it's about, then as you re-read ask yourself if it has anything at all in common with ‘Memorabilia’.

 Your first thought may well have been that there are no similarities between the poems, and certainly in the long run there are probably more differences.
 Nevertheless, ‘Poem’ is also about hero worship of a kind – of a film star rather than a poet this time – and it too has a conversational tone as well as at least one reader in the poem, the ‘you’ who says it is hailing, the ‘you’ that the speaker is in ‘such a hurry/to meet’, and Lana Turner herself, to whom the last line is, comically, addressed.